-Oats are a good source of dietary fiber, including soluble fiber, which absorbs water as it moves through your digestive tract and help regulate the pace of digestion, which allows more time for nutrient absorption and digestion.
+You bet they are!
+Oats are a good source of dietary fiber, including soluble fiber, which absorbs water as it moves through your digestive tract and help regulate the pace of digestion.
+This in turn allows more time for nutrient absorption and digestion.

 Oats are also a good food source for the friendly bacteria in your lower intestine, where they are fermented and provide energy for our intestinal cells.

-Oats are rich in indigestible carbohydrates called beta-glutens which help to lower blood cholesterol levels, and are also host to a number of phenolic compounds which have antioxidant properties.
+They're rich in indigestible carbohydrates called beta-glutens which help to lower blood cholesterol levels, and are also host to a number of phenolic compounds which have antioxidant properties.

 Due to the high levels of those beta-glucans, oats are also helpful in stabilizing blood sugar.
 In fact, eating oats in the morning may help keep your blood sugar stable throughout the entire day.
 Oats are great source of manganese and molybdenum, and a good source of copper, biotin, vitamin B1, magnesium, dietary fiber, and are a decent source of protein.

 Other make-ahead breakfasts you might enjoy:

-Berry Cream Pie Overnight Oats
+Pumpkin Overnight Oats

-- 1/2 cup rolled oats
+- ½ cup rolled oats